Student survey examples and templates

 17. How well do your teachers incorporate real-life examples and practical applications into their teaching?

-18. Have your teachers encouraged your independent thinking and problem-solving skills?
+18. Have your teachers encouraged independent thinking and problem-solving skills?

 19. Do you feel that your teachers treat all students fairly and without bias?